IBM/cloud-functions-workshops/101-workshop-nodejs/README.md

 Are you ready?
 Let's go!

 {% hint style="info" %}
-Although this course uses the [Node.js](https://nodejs.org/) ([JavaScript](https://nodejs.org/about/)) language in its examples, you are free to use your favorite supported language, such as Python, PHP or Swift by simply supplying your own equivalent functional code.
+Although this course uses the [Node.js](https://nodejs.org/) ([JavaScript](https://nodejs.org/about/)) language in its labs, you are free to use your favorite supported language, such as Python, PHP or Swift by simply supplying your own equivalent functional code.
 {% endhint %}